thindil/vim-ada/README.md

 - Removed support for gnatxref (too problematic and too complicated, especially that here is very good support for Ada in ctags)
-- Changed gnat pretty print option.
-It now use `--incremental -j0` switches which should be a lot faster on multicore processors.
 - Changed support from Rainbow Parenthesis to Rainbow Parentheses Improved plugin (which is included in this pack too).
 - Removed some tags commands which are now in base Vim (like jump to tag).